Confraternity of Penitents: St. Francis' Rule of Penance for the Laity

 "Most High, glorious God, enlighten the darkness of my heart and give me true faith, certain hope, and perfect charity, sense and knowledge, Lord, that I may carry out Your holy and true command." ---------- Saint Francis' of Assisi's prayer before the San Damiano Crucifix

-Confraternity of Penitents: Living St. Francis' Original Rule of Life for Single and Married People
+Confraternity of Penitents: Franciscan Penitents Living St. Francis' Original Rule of Life for Single and Married People

-If you are a married or single man or woman and your goal is to live penance (experience conversion) in your own home, you may have a place here among your Roman Catholic brothers and sisters in penance (conversion).
-Prayerfully explore these pages and ask the Holy Spirit to help you discern a call to become a brother or sister of penance, that is, a penitent (one who is coverted, a conversi).
+If you are a married or single man or woman and your goal is to live penance (experience conversion) in peace and joy, in your own home, you may have a place here among your Roman Catholic brothers and sisters in penance (conversion).
+Prayerfully explore these pages and ask the Holy Spirit to help you discern a call to become a brother or sister of penance, that is, a Franciscan Penitent (one who is coverted, a conversi).

 What if you are a priest, deacon, or religious?
 Is there a place in the Confraternity of Penitents for you?
 Yes!
 Clergy who wished to become penitents lived the original Rule of 1221, and clergy and religious can and are living the Rule of the Confraternity of Penitents today.